 For this study, U.S. News worked with Quadrant Information Services to analyze a report of insurance rates in all 50 states from the 10 largest national car insurance companies, though not every company operates in every state.
 Quadrant obtained publicly available rate data that car insurers file with state regulators.
 Our study rates are based on profiles for both male and female drivers aged 25, 35, and 60.
 Vehicles used include the 2015 Honda Civic, 2015 Toyota RAV4, and 2015 Ford-F-150, with annual mileage ranging from 6,000 and 12,000.
 Three car insurance coverage levels were used, as were credit tiers of good, fair, and poor.
 Clean driving records and records with one accident, one speeding violation, and one DUI were also used in the calculations of certain driver archetypes.

-To get the state-wide study rates shown here, we computed the mean rate for male and female drivers ages 24, 35 and 60 who drive 15,000 miles per year, have medium coverage, good credit, and a clean driving record.
-The rates shown here are for comparative purposes only and should not be considered "average" rates available by individual insurers.
+To get the study rates shown here, we computed the mean rate for male and female drivers ages 25, 35 and 60 who drive 12,000 miles per year, have medium coverage, good credit, and a clean driving record.
+The rates shown here are for comparative purposes only, and should not be considered "average” rates available from individual insurers.
 Because car insurance rates are based on individual factors, your car insurance rates will differ from the rates shown here.

 Cheapest Car Insurance Companies for Young Adults